 Mission & Vision

 Art21 is a celebrated global leader in presenting thought-provoking and sophisticated content about contemporary art, and the go-to place to learn first-hand from the artists of our time.
-A nonprofit organization, Art21’s mission is to inspire a more creative world through the works and words of contemporary artists.
+Art21’s mission is to inspire a more creative and inclusive world through the works and words of contemporary artists.

-In addition to its Peabody Award-winning PBS television series Art in the Twenty-First Century, Art21 produces the online film series New York Close Up and Exclusive; and special artist projects including the Peabody Award-winning feature William Kentridge: Anything Is Possible.
-Art21 also creates educational resources and professional development programs; an online publication featuring guest contributors; and a comprehensive website at Art21.org.
-Art21 also produces a number of public programs annually that connect audiences to artists and the artistic process.
+In addition to its Peabody Award-winning PBS-broadcast television series Art in the Twenty-First Century, Art21 produces the digital film series New York Close Up and Extended Play; and special artist projects including the Peabody Award-winning feature William Kentridge: Anything Is Possible.
+Art21 also creates educational resources and professional development programs; annual public programming; an online publication featuring guest contributors; and a comprehensive website at Art21.org.

 In addition to its flagship PBS-broadcast series, Art in the Twenty-First Century, Art21 produces short-form documentary series, viewable on multiple digital platforms.

-The Exclusive series presents new perspectives on the artists featured in the Art in the Twenty-First Century series.
+The Extended Play digital series provides unmediated, behind-the-scenes access to the world’s leading contemporary artists.
 The New York Close Up series provides an intimate look at artists in the first decade of their professional career, living and working in New York City.
 The Artist to Artist series features artists in conversation with their peers in shared exhibition settings.

 Art21’s first feature film, William Kentridge: Anything Is Possible, premiered in national primetime on PBS in October 2010.
 This one-hour film received a Peabody Award in March 2011 and has been broadcast internationally since its premiere.